Last updated: April 20, 2021

 SPECIAL CATEGORIES OF INFORMATION

-In many circumstances, we are required to provide more restrictive treatment to the following types of information: psychotherapy notes, genetic testing information, information on persons with developmental disabilities, information concerning HIV/AIDS testing, and alcohol and drug abuse treatment.
+In many circumstances, we are required to provide more restrictive treatment to the following types of information: psychotherapy notes or other behavioral health information, genetic testing information, information on persons with developmental disabilities, information concerning HIV/AIDS testing, and alcohol and drug abuse treatment.

 We are required by law to maintain the privacy and security of your protected health information.
 We will let you know promptly if a breach occurs that may have compromised the privacy or security of your information.
 We must follow the duties and privacy practices described in this notice and give you a copy of it.
 We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.
 For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/noticepp.html.